 Loaded with complex carbs and protein – they’ve got the staying power kiddos need in a snack!

 And honestly, they’ve got the staying power adults need, too.
 Perfect after a long run … or to sustain you through an epic afternoon of meetings and errands.

-They can even stand in for breakfast.
+These yummy walnut oatmeal energy balls are perfect for snacking and can even stand in for breakfast.
 Just ask my husband!

 I kid you not when I tell you that I generally make anywhere from 4-7 batches at a time.
 Do the math … that’s hundreds of tiny little balls of energy!

 Make these … and all seven of our other yummilicious Energy Ball flavors, too!